 I submitted an abstract, but never received a response.
 How do I know if my abstract was accepted for a podium presentation?

-Email notifications are sent, on January 4, 2019, to the individual who submitted the abstract.
+Email notifications are/were sent, on January 8, 2020, to the individual who submitted the abstract at the email address they provided during submission.
 That individual is responsible for informing the rest of the author group as to the status of the abstract's acceptance.
-If you have not received a response, please have the individual who submitted the abstract check the email inbox from the address in which the abstract was submitted.
-If there is no notification to be found, please contact speakers@AUAnet.org with your abstract submission #.
+If the notification email was not received or is misplaced, please contact speakers@AUAnet.org with your abstract submission #.

 Can I add an author to my abstract?